ThomasParkinson-Temple/ThomasParkinson-Temple/projects.md

 # Projects

-Below are some of my favorite maps from this semester! :world_map:
+:globe_with_meridians: Below are some of my favorite maps from this semester! :world_map:

 <img src="Airbnb%20Density%20Map.png" alt="Airbnb Density Map">